Estate Planning & Real Estate

 Pennsylvania Inheritance Tax on Real Estate

 Pennsylvania inheritance tax applies to real estate transfers at death regardless of whether the property goes through probate.
 A survivorship transfer to a child is taxed at 4.5 percent of the date-of-death value.
 A transfer to a sibling is taxed at 12 percent.
 A transfer to an unrelated party is taxed at 15 percent.
 Transfers to a surviving spouse are exempt.

 The tax is due nine months after death, with a 5 percent discount available if paid within three months.
-For rates, filing requirements, and exemptions, see our page on Pennsylvania inheritance tax.

 Even when real estate avoids probate through a survivorship structure or life estate, the transfer must still be reported on the REV-1500 and the tax must be paid.
 The property passes outside the estate, but the tax obligation follows the transfer.
-If the beneficiary sells the property without resolving the inheritance tax, the lien remains.
-For how these obligations interact with beneficiary designations and survivorship transfers on financial accounts, see our page on TOD, POD, and joint accounts in Pennsylvania.
+If the beneficiary sells the property without resolving the inheritance tax, the lien remains and will be discovered at closing.
+For rates, filing requirements, exemptions, and how inheritance tax applies to real estate in Pennsylvania, see Pennsylvania inheritance tax on real estate.

 Frequently Asked Questions About Real Estate and Probate in Pennsylvania (FAQ)